LeaG76/cv-generator/README.md

 This project is obviously **responsive**: for *desktop*, *laptop* and *tablet* screens, the CV will be displayed in its classic form as a PDF.
 While for *mobile phone* screens, this one will be presented as a small showcase website.

-To export the CV in PDF format, the **html2pdf.js** library was used and the version is *0.9.3* (this is the most stable version). html2pdf.js is a Client-side HTML-to-PDF rendering using pure JS, she converts any webpage or element into a printable PDF entirely client-side using **html2canvas** and **jsPDF**. ([html2pdf.js Github repo](https://github.com/eKoopmans/html2pdf.js "Go to the html2pdf.js Github repo")).
+To export the CV in PDF format, the **html2pdf.js** library was used and the version is *0.9.3*. (this is the most stable version) html2pdf.js is a Client-side HTML-to-PDF rendering using pure JS, she converts any webpage or element into a printable PDF entirely client-side using **html2canvas** and **jsPDF**. ([html2pdf.js Github repo](https://github.com/eKoopmans/html2pdf.js "Go to the html2pdf.js Github repo")).

 For the icons, the Internet's icon library and toolkit **Font Awesome** was used.